 What to do in Calgary in winter

 There are many places to visit in Calgary in winter, which isn’t surprising for a city that experiences winter for almost six to seven months a year.
-While the Calgary Stampede is the biggest draw in summer, the Calgary winter season has no shortage of festivals and celebrations either.
+While the Calgary Stampede is the biggest draw when visiting Calgary in summer, the Calgary winter season has no shortage of festivals and celebrations either.

-From the High Performance Rodeo (Calgary’s international art festival) to the BIG Winter Classic (music, arts and local craft beer) and Glow (a family-friendly Winter Light Festival held in downtown Calgary), there are lots of Calgary winter events.
+From the High Performance Rodeo (Calgary’s international art festival) to the BIG Winter Classic (music, arts, and local craft beer) and Glow (a family-friendly Winter Light Festival held in downtown Calgary), there are lots of Calgary winter events.

 Below you can find a list of Calgary winter activities you can enjoy throughout the entire winter season.